-Criterion 2: Element(s): 2.2, 4.2 Ecosystem Condition and Productivity Forest Ecosystem Productivity, Forest Land Conversion CSA Core Indicator(s): 2.2.1 Addi tions and deletions to the forest area Indicator Statement Target Statement Area of forested land lost due to non-forest industry We will track and monitor losses to other non- forest industry uses and incorporate these losses when AAC calculations are determined Value(s): Ecosystem Productivity, Forested Land Base SFM Objective: We will sustain forests within the DFA.
-Linkage to TFL 48 Licence: For the purposes of sections 2.27(f) and (g) of the TFL 48 Licence this SFM Objective(s), Indicator Statement, Target Statement, Acceptable Variance, and Strategy and Implementation Schedule are submitted to the MoFR for approval.
+Criterion 2: Element(s): 2.2, 4.2

+Ecosystem Condition and Productivity Forest Ecosystem Productivity, Forest Land

+CSA Core Indicator(s): 2.2.1 Additions and deletions to the forest area

+Indicator Statement Target Statement

+Area of forested land lost due to non-forest industry We will track, monitor and report every 3 years losses to other non - forest industry uses and incorporate these losses when AAC calculations are determined

+Value(s): Ecosystem Productivity, Forested Land Base

+SFM Objective:

+We will sustain forests within the DFA.

 Canfor common indicator statement: NA

 Omissions would have less than a 1% impact on AAC calculations.
-Omissions are in reference to areas that are un-accounted for but are attributable to one of the features found in Table 26.
+Omissions are in reference to areas that are un-accounted for but are attributable to one of the features found in Table 27.